Codecademy/docs/content/javascript/concepts/loops/loops.md

 ---
 Title: 'Loops'
 Description: 'A loop is a programming tool that is used to repeat a set of instructions.
 Iterate is a generic term that means “to repeat” in the context of loops.
-A loop will continue to iterate until a specified condition, commonly known as a stopping condition, is met.
-The while loop creates a loop that is executed as long as a specified condition evaluates to true.
-The loop will continue to run until the condition evaluates to false.
-The condition is specified before the loop, and usually, some variable is incremented or altered in the while loop body to determine when the loop should stop. pseudo while (condition) { // Code block to be executed } '
+A loop will continue to iterate until a specified condition, commonly known as a stopping condition, is met.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'